 Dorin Park has strong links with local colleges.
-The formal pathway lead attends termly CWAC Post 16 College meetings alongside other CWAC settings to ensure that we are up to date with employment and training priorities.
-The formal pathway strategic lead is a member of the CWAC supported internship governing board.
+The Deputy Headteacher attends termly CWAC Post 16 College meetings alongside other CWAC settings to ensure that we are up to date with employment and training priorities.

 In 6th form, learners have the opportunity to access their local community through visits, work experience and links with college.
 The curriculum is designed to ensure that learners are prepared for transition to college, employment and supported living where appropriate.
 It has a strong focus on life skills and practical learning to equip our 6th formers with the skills and knowledge to be as independent as possible.
 We make use of Pupil Premium and/or the 6th form bursary to ensure that disadvantaged learners can access the same opportunities as their peers.
 The school Curriculum Statement (see our website's Curriculum page) gives detailed information about the curriculum.